 Guatemala

-This mom in Guatemala grinds corn the traditional way, by hand.
+This mom in Guatemala grinds corn the traditional way — by hand.
 Around the world, many moms are responsible for preparing their families’ daily meals and do so without the help of labor-saving devices.
-In fact, half of the world still relies on biomass for cooking.
+In fact, half the world still relies on biomass for cooking, according to UNICEF.
 From gathering water to starting a fire, from grinding grain to preparing the meal, cooking constitutes a considerable part of the day for these women!

 Ethiopia

-Tigist from Ethiopia is pregnant with her second child, but she has already spent a lifetime caring for others.
+Tigist in Ethiopia is pregnant with her second child, but she has already spent a lifetime caring for others.
 When she was 14, she had to drop out of school to care for her sister who was ill.
-She later married her husband, Abebaw, who is paralyzed, and she acts as his primary caregiver.
+She later married her husband, Abebaw, who is paralyzed.
+She acts as his primary caregiver.

 Honduras